maboroshin/translation/TranslationPlatform.md

 [Weblate Terms of Service](https://weblate.org/terms/): ***No code of conduct can be found.***
 >3.5: The User agrees to refrain from use of the Service in bad faith and/or deliberately causing any damage to the Service.

 This seems like a close concept.
 The intent of the attack to others is unclear.
+There is an anti-spam system: https://github.com/WeblateOrg/weblate/issues/2284 .
+Prevention of unrelated translations: https://github.com/WeblateOrg/weblate/issues/3040 .
+However, no search is available for harassment.